tianshang486/mysql/intl.en-US/API Reference/Instance management/DescribeDBInstanceAttribute.md

 ## Debugging {#apiExplorer .section}

-You can use [API Explorer](https://api.aliyun.com/#product=Rds&api=DescribeDBInstanceAttribute) to perform debugging.
+You can use [OpenAPI Explorer](https://api.aliyun.com/#product=Rds&api=DescribeDBInstanceAttribute) to perform debugging.

 API Explorer provides various functions to simplify API usage.
 For example, you can search APIs, call APIs, and generate SDK sample code.